 Belarus is interested in building equal and mutually beneficial relations with the CIS countries.
 Trade and economic cooperation are the most important spheres of this activity.
-In 2012 the turnover with the CIS countries (excluding Russia) made up US$ 9984 million.
+In 2014 the turnover with the CIS countries (excluding Russia) made up 8.2 billion dollars.

-Ukraine, Kazakhstan, Azerbaijan, Turkmenistan and Moldova are our major trade partners accounting for 95.6 per cent of Belarusian export to CIS region (excluding Russia).
+Ukraine, Kazakhstan, Azerbaijan, Turkmenistan and Moldova are our major trade partners accounting for more than 95 per cent of Belarusian export to CIS region (excluding Russia).

-Diplomatic relations between two countries were established on December 27, 1991.
+Diplomatic relations between Belarus and Ukraine were established on December 27, 1991.
 The Belarusian embassy in Ukraine has been functioning since October 1993.
-The countries have signed over 160 bilateral international treaties.
-The Treaty of Friendship, Good-Neighborhood and Cooperation and the Free Trade Agreement are the most important laws regulating bilateral political and economic cooperation.
+The countries have signed over 170 bilateral international treaties.
+The Treaty of Friendship, Good-Neighborhood and Cooperation and the Free Trade Agreement are the most important agreements regulating bilateral political and economic cooperation.

 Two countries have an outlook for more intense scientific and technical cooperation and further development in the fields of agriculture, transport, science, culture, education, sport and tourism.

 The political and economic cooperation between the Republic of Belarus and the Republic of Moldova is developing gradually.
 Diplomatic relations between the two states were established on November 19, 1992.
 More than 60 treaties and agreements have been signed by the states since then.